2022 year in review: Roe vs. Wade, War in Ukraine, losing Queen Elizabeth II

 Women attend a candlelight vigil in Washington on June 26, two days after the U.S. Supreme Court overturned Roe vs. Wade, ending federal abortion protections.
 Photo by Jemal Countess/UPI | License Photo

-In summarizing their investigations, Committee Chairman Bennie Thompson, D-Miss., said that the facts were clear that Trump orchestrated a multi-part plan to overturn the results of the 2020 Presidential election.
+In summarizing their investigations, Committee Chairman Bennie Thompson, D-Miss., said the facts were clear that Trump orchestrated a multi-part plan to overturn the results of the 2020 presidential election.

 One of the biggest hearings occurred on July 21, when the committee heard testimony from multiple former White House officials who said Trump was unmoved for hours by the many pleas from aides, lawmakers, friends and family members to intervene during the Capitol attack.

-Sarah Matthews and Matthew Pottinger, two former White House aides, both said that they argued with colleagues and Trump that he should condemn the violence.
+Sarah Matthews and Matthew Pottinger, two former White House aides, said they argued with colleagues and Trump that he should condemn the violence.

 Former White House counsel Pat Cipollone also told the committee in private testimony that Trump was alone in refusing to take further action to send the rioters home.